MasonCompetitiveCyber/ctf-courses/Pwn/PWN 101/README.md

 - System call #3: `sys_close(unsigned int fd)` - Closes a file.
 - System call #59: `sys_execve(const char *filename, const char *const argv[], const char *const envp[])` - Executes a file.

-If a system calls requires arguments, then you can set those arguments using the [x86_64 calling convention](https://aaronbloomfield.github.io/pdr/book/x86-64bit-ccc-chapter.pdf).
+If a system call requires arguments, then you can set those arguments using the [x86_64 calling convention](https://aaronbloomfield.github.io/pdr/book/x86-64bit-ccc-chapter.pdf).
 The calling convention states that you can pass up to six arguments into the following registers: `rdi`, `rsi`, `rdx`, `rcx`, `r8`, and `r9`.
 If there are any more arguments, then you can push the rest of them onto the stack in reverse order.
 For example, if you wanted to make a call to `sys_execve()`, you would set the following registers:
 - `rax` is set to 59
 - `rdi` is set to a pointer to a string containing the file name
 - `rsi` is set to a pointer to an array of strings containing the arguments (can also be NULL)